greezyzilla/Dicoding-Belajar-Fundamental-Front-End-Web-Development/readme.md

 ## Usage

 The main files stored in the `src` folder, there will be a `css` folder to save the configuration file for Tailwindcss, `template` folder contains a site template on `.html` format, and `js` folder used to store the site pages, components, and data.
-To compile the files, you can type the command : > npm run start
+To compile the files into development mode, you can type the command :

+    > npm run dev

-There will be a `public` folder that contains HTML pages and a `js` folder that contain javascript files for each page.
-To remove the `public` folder's you can type the command : > npm run clean
+There will be a `public` folder that contains HTML pages and a `js` folder that contains javascript files for each page.
+The output size of that command should be 22,4MB.
+If you want to optimize the output files for production, you can type the command :

+    > npm run prod

+To remove the `public` folder's you can type the command :

+    > npm run clean

 ## API List